sophiaspitulnik/my-app2/README.md

   * Each chunk of content is group closely together so that is easy to understand what text belongs next to what picture

-HOW DATA IS PASSED DOWN THROUGH YOUR COMPONENTS
+HOW DATA IS PASSED DOWN THROUGH THE COMPONENTS
   * There is an array of objects in the App component
       * Each of these objects has a name, type, type2 and image
   * The App component creates the FilteredList component and passes it the array